natalieagus/50002/docs/FPGA/fpga_1.md

 {: .note}
 You are recommended to read this guide at the end of week 2, after you have finished **logic synthesis**, otherwise you might feel a little lost.

-**Before you begin, please install some softwares:**
+You're required to install the following softwares to be able to compile and synthesize your HDL (read more about installation guide below):
+1. Vivado
+2. Latest Java SE
+3. Alchitry Lab IDE

-1. Prepare **at least 50GB** of free space.
+Prepare **at least 80GB** of free space.
 It goes without saying that you can use cloud storage (Dropbox, GDrive, iCloud Drive, AWS Cloud) or get an external drive.
+You may stop here and read [this document instead for the most updated installation notes](https://natalieagus.notion.site/FPGA-Guide-464d950baa6e487a9d641d850e5d104f?pvs=4).
+What's written below is a **summary** if you'd like to speed things up.

 ### Apple Silicon
 {: .new-title}